-FAN HI/LO/OFF
+VENT HI/LOW/OFF

-The FAN moves steam and other vapors from the surface cooking.
-Touch FAN once for High fan speed, twice for Low fan speed, or a three times to turn the fan off.
+VENT HI/LOW/OFF The VENT moves steam and other vapors from the surface cooking.
+Touch VENT once for High fan speed, twice for Low fan speed, or a three times to turn the fan off.

 NOTE: If the temperature gets too hot around the microwave oven, the fan in the vent hood will automatically turn on at the LOW setting to cool the oven.
 It may stay on up to an hour to cool the oven.
-When this occurs, you can not turn the fan off manually.
+When this occurs, the fan cannot be turned off manually.
+It is a safety feature to prevent overheating.

-LIGHT HI / LO / OFF
+LIGHT HI/LOW/OFF